-The darkest material on earth will create a 'schism in space' for the Winter Olympics
+The material so black your eyes can't see it

-Written by Katy Scott, CNN
+Written by Katy Scott, CNN, video by Temujin Doran, CNN

 Touted as the darkest man-made substance in the world, Vantablack is so uncomfortably black the human eye can't quite decipher what it is seeing.
 It is thought to be the closest thing to a black hole we will ever experience.
 That's because Vantablack is not a color, it's the almost complete absence of color.

 Since this super black material was first developed by Surrey NanoSystems three years ago, the British firm has been flooded with inquiries from designers, architects and aerospace engineers -- and even people who want to wrap themselves in it or eat it.
 Part of the appeal of Vantablack is that it absorbs 99.96% of the light that hits its surface.

 "When you have no light reflected back to the viewer, you see nothing, so your brain paints it as black," Ben Jensen, co-founder of Surrey NanoSystems tells CNN.
 When used as a coating, Vantablack appears to change the dimensions of an object, rendering 3D objects completely flat.

 'Void of infinite depth'